donjar/the-ruby-way/README.md

 And yes, of course, you can get rid of the `return` statement.

 ## Some final stuff
+Of course there are more...
+But these are enough to get you started!

 ### String interpolation
 ```ruby
 > "I have #{3 + 5} apples in total!"